jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 ```
 ### Users section

-User search panel is displayed here as well as paging is done in this code.
+The user search panel is displayed here as well and paging is done in this code.

-If there are more than 10 users they are paged so they wont cover too much space.
+If there are more than 10 users they are paged so they won't cover too much space.
-However the php paging is disabled thrue thrue the js,
+However the php paging is disabled true true the js,
-because the js pagin is asynchronous.
+because the js paging is asynchronous.

-Users are selected from the database and then loopedthrue.
+Users are selected from the database and then looped true.

-They are then displayed in the users section when the user can interact with them.
+They are then displayed in the user's section when the user can interact with them.
 ```php
                 <?php